microsoft/api-guidelines/Guidelines.md

 }
 ```

-Client waits the recommended 30 seconds and then invokes another request to get the results of the operation.
+The client waits the recommended 30 seconds and then invokes another request to get the results of the operation.

 ```http
 GET https://api.contoso.com/v1.0/operations/123
 Accept: application/json
 ```

-Server responds with a "status:succeeded" operation that includes the resource location.
+The server responds with a "status:succeeded" operation that includes the resource location.

 ```http
 HTTP/1.1 200 OK